Actindo-AG/Documentation/PIM/API/03_KeyConcepts.md

 ## Attributes

 An attribute defines a characteristic to describe an entity, for example, a product in the case of the *PIM* module.
-All attributes can be created and maintained in the *DataHub* module.
+You can create and manage all attributes in the *DataHub* module.
 Therefore, all attributes available in the system are displayed in *DataHub*.
-Besides, some entity-specific attributes, such as product-related attributes or offer-related attributes, can be created and maintained in the corresponding module, that is, in *PIM* or *Omni-Channel* respectively.
-If you install additional plugins to communicate with third-party systems, such as external sales channels or service providers, other attributes may be created via driver.
+Besides, you can create and manage entity-specific attributes, such as product-related attributes, in the corresponding module, in this case in *PIM*.
+If you install additional plugins to communicate with third-party systems, such as external sales channels or service providers, other attributes may be created by the driver.

 All attributes have a key.
 This key is required for API access and therefore must be system-wide unique.